 Prison sentences are handed down by a court when an offence is so serious that it is deemed to be the only suitable punishment.

 A prison sentence will also be given when the court believes the public must be protected from the offender.

 There are three different types of prison sentence:

 A court may give an adult offender a suspended prison sentence if the time they would otherwise spend in prison is under 12 months.
 Suspended prison sentences can be suspended for up to two years.

 With a suspended sentence, the offender is given a prison sentence but does not go directly to prison.
-Instead the offender must not commit a further offence during the suspension period and must comply with any community sentence requirement imposed by the Court.
-See above for the types of requirements available to the Court.
+Instead the offender must not commit a further offence during the suspension period and must comply with any community sentence requirement imposed by the court.

-If the offender breaches a community sentence requirement attached to the suspended sentence, or commits another offence during the suspension period the Court can activate the suspended prison sentence, ie, send the offender to prison for all or part of the original prison term imposed, or alternatively increase the severity of the suspended sentence but allow it to continue.
+If the offender breaches a community sentence requirement attached to the suspended sentence or commits another offence during the suspension period, the court can activate the suspended prison sentence, sending the offender to prison for all or part of the original prison term imposed.
+Alternatively they can increase the term of the suspended sentence but allow it to continue.

 When an offender is given a determinate sentence, half of the sentence is served in custody and half of the sentence in the community.

 Offenders sentenced to 12 months or longer in prison will be put on licence when they are serving the second part of their sentence.
 This licence is supervised by the probation service and includes conditions that offenders must meet.
 If the offender doesn’t meet the terms of their licence or commits a further offence they can be recalled to prison for part or all of their sentence.